Skip to content

 export AGH_HOME=/var/lib/agh

-agh daemon status
+agh status

 agh daemon stop